-- What should you do about returning to work if your knee does not completely recover?
+- After treatment, what should you do about returning to work if your knee does not get 100% better?

-- What if your employer does not want to bring you back to work or keep your job available?
+- What do you do if your employer does not want to bring you back to work or keep your job available?

 These are just a few of the questions that you may have after you suffer a knee injury.
-This article will discuss how the workers compensation laws in Georgia affect your recovery and what happens if you return to work or are unable to return after an injury.
+This article will discuss how the workers compensation laws in Georgia affect your recovery and what happens if you can or cannot return to work after an injury.

 Georgia’s workers compensation law does allow you to keep working after a knee injury.
-To find out whether you should keep working or not, you will need to consult with a doctor.
+To find out whether it is safe for you to keep working or not, you will need to consult with a doctor.

 When you suffer an injury at work, your employer should provide you with medical treatment through workers compensation.
 In addition to diagnosing and treating your injury, your workers compensation treating doctor should make recommendations about whether you should work or not.

-The workers compensation doctor’s recommendation generally fall into three categories:
+The workers compensation doctor’s recommendation should fall into one of these three categories:

 - No work